 If you want your club head feel to be heavier, that can be done.
 I remove the head, add a tip pin, and reinstall the head.
 However, I won't go over 10 grams; going over that will shift the head's "sweet spot" closer to the heel, making it harder for you to hit.
 That's not the goal, in my opinion.

 ***Note that weight can be removed... but it's not encouraged.
 Grinding away metal to reduce swing weight can alter a club's playability.
-Please note that this alteration can not be undone!
+Every effort will be made to grind from the least conspicuous spot, but please note that this alteration can not be undone!

 Just click the button below to get started!